 through the practice of forgiving self and other.

-Make this prayer for self forgiveness your own by missing out what does not apply to your own situation.
-Or write your own.
+Make the above prayer for self forgiveness your own by missing out anything which does not apply to your own situation.
+Or write your own prayer.

-If you would like advice about developing the habit of forgiveness, please request my FREE E-book - Releasing Judgement – Forgiveness Exercises for Self Acceptance and Inner Peace.
+If you would like advice about developing the habit of forgiveness, please help yourself to my FREE E-book - Releasing Judgement – Forgiveness Exercises for Self Acceptance and Inner Peace.
+See the box below.

 Forgiveness is the main spiritual practice which allowed me to keep my heart open to God through 14 years of severe illness and hardship.